Sirius9841/excel-automation-toolkit/README.md

 - `Values to Review`
 - `Cleaning Audit`

-The audit includes the original value or state, the action taken, the method used, the source file, and the timestamp.
+The audit includes the original value or state, the action taken, the method used, the source file and the timestamp.

 ### CSV